 Your contribution will go toward the cost of bus transportation for students visiting UBC.

-We have been conducting regular visits to Brownies (age 7-8) and Guides (age 9-11) since 2012.
-Each year we reach ~ 350 girls.
+We have been conducting regular visits to Brownies (age 7-8) and Guides (age 9-11) since 2012. , recently adding Pathfinders and mixed female/male Scout groups.
+Each year we reach ~ 350 children.
 These visits are led by Physics & Astronomy student volunteers (at least 50% female for each presentation).
 They start by introducing what they study as physicists and/or astronomers, and instruct students in hands-on activities including building their own LED flash light and making physics toys.
 The visits provide an opportunity for the girls to be exposed to the subject of physics (first time for most of them), and meet female physicist mentors.
 The students take their projects home, which further amplifies the impact by making “physics” something tangible to share with their families, friends, and classmates.

 Feedback from a parent: “She was so excited to show us the tumble toy, how it moved and why.
 We had numerous demonstrations.
 She loved that it involved some of her own making and decisions on colours etc. I think her enjoyment came from creating something herself that was artistic as well as scientific.”
 With UBC CS, we will share our experience developing activities and managing visits, and together create new computer science themed activities on cryptography and communications system.
 CS volunteers will join Physics volunteers in leading these activities.